Applying for Financial Aid 2019–20

 (If you are a current international student, click here)

-(If you are interested in federal aid only, such as the Pell Grant, SEOG, Federal Work Study, Perkins Loan, Direct Loan, and Direct PLUS loan, click here)
+(If you are interested in federal aid only, such as the Pell Grant, SEOG, Federal Work Study, Federal Direct Loan, and Federal Direct PLUS loan, click here)

 - File the Free Application for Federal Student Aid (FAFSA) by April 15, 2019.
 The FAFSA is an online application available at www.fafsa.gov.
 The FAFSA is required to determine your eligibility for federal funding.
 Federal funding includes the Pell Grant, SEOG, Federal Work Study, Direct Loan, and Direct PLUS Loan.
 Since most financial aid packages at Reed include some federal funding, you must also file the FAFSA to be considered for institutional funding.
 (Foreign nationals applying for aid are not required to file the FAFSA).

-- File the College Board Profile by April 15, 2019.
-The Profile is an online application.
-The Profile is required to determine your eligibility for institutional funding.
-You do not need to file the Profile if you only want to be considered for federal financial aid.
-(Foreign nationals applying for financial aid must file the Profile.)
+- File the College Board CSS Profile by April 15, 2019.
+The CSS Profile is an online application.
+The CSS Profile is required to determine your eligibility for institutional funding.
+You do not need to file the CSS Profile if you only want to be considered for federal financial aid.
+(International students applying for financial aid must file the CSS Profile.)

 - If tax and other documents are required to complete your application, you will be notified by the Reed College Financial Aid Office.